 The addition of a larger, classic white kitchen that includes a breakfast nook, pantry, and mudroom opened up the home and made it feel brighter.

-Rules went out the window, when the family of four gave up a bedroom in favour of a new full bathroom.
+Rules went out the window when the family of four gave up a bedroom in favor of a new full bathroom.
 With only one and one-half bathroom before the renovation – who can blame them?!
-A house to be functional and beautiful.
+Waiting to use the bathroom is often a nightmare so having an extra one makes life so much easier.
+With the assistance of a white rock plumber, a sink, toilet, and shower were able to be installed in this new bathroom and they look magnificent.
+As you can imagine, the plumber was there for quite a few days fitting the new essentials but all of that hard work has certainly paid off.
+Now the house is practical, functional and beautiful.
 And designer, Casey Keasler, nails it here.
 Finding a balance between gravitas and the relaxed Northwest vibe, while simultaneously finding the balance of old and new.
+Shower enclosures can offer form and functionality to any bathroom and can be a great update to the standard shower over bath set up.